GiX007/sql-nlidb-lab/README.md

 Additionally, the lab includes a notebook for Natural Language Interface to Databases (NLIDB) tasks using the Spider dataset — a benchmark schema widely used for evaluating Text-to-SQL systems.
 The notebook showcases how LLMs (e.g., GPT) can translate between natural language, SQL, and tabular data.

+An introduction to how Database Management Systems (DBMS) work under the hood is also included to build foundational understanding.

 ## Contents:

   - docs/